GAIA-vision/GAIA-det/README.rst

 Introduction
 ------------

-GAIA-det is a open source object detection toolbox that helps you with your customized AI solutions.
+- GAIA-det is a open source object detection toolbox that helps you with your customized AI solutions.
 It is built on top of gaiavision_ and mmdet_.
-This repo includes reimplementation of our CVPR2021 paper: `GAIA: A Transfer Learning System of Object Detection that Fits Your Needs <https://arxiv.org/abs/2106.11346>`__.
+- This repo includes a re-implementation of our CVPR2021 paper: `GAIA: A Transfer Learning System of Object Detection that Fits Your Needs <https://arxiv.org/abs/2106.11346>`__.

 .. _gaiavision: https://github.com/GAIA-vision/GAIA-cv